GilsonLabUCSD/APR/APR_User_Manual.md

 ## Installation ##
 The APR scripts were written in Python language.
 To execute them, you need Python version 2.7 installed on your machine.
-If you don't have access to Python 2.7, consider using the miniconda distribution that is optionally installed in Amber16.
-You can invoke this Python version with $AMBERHOME/miniconda/bin/python.
+If you don't have access to Python 2.7, consider using the miniconda distribution which can be installed optionally in Amber16.
+You can invoke this Python version with $AmberHOME/miniconda/bin/python.
 Another alternative is to install Python 2.7 through Anaconda (https://www.continuum.io/downloads).

-To use APR scripts for binding calcultions, work stations that enable GPU acceleration of AMBER are highly recommended.
+To use APR scripts for binding calcultions, work stations that enable GPU acceleration of Amber are highly recommended.
 Please remember to set the environment variable
 "CUDA_VISIBLE_DEVICES" to prevent multiple simulations from running on a single GPU.
 It is possible to run the tutorial with pmemd.MPI, pmemd, and even sander, but it will take much longer.

 ## Topology and coordinate Files ##
 The current APR scripts do not include a built-in docking program.
-Therefore, a PDB file of the bound struture needs to be provided.
+Therefore, a PDB file of the bound struture needs to be provided with all the water and counterions removed, since those will be added within the APR workflow later on.
 For small molecules, mol2 files and possibly frcmod files are required.
 Those files need to be saved in the ./APR/setup/pdb and ./APR/setup/parameter_files directories, accordingly.
-They should also be indicated in ./APR/setup/input_files/tleap.in.amber16 if using Amber16, and ./APR/setup/input_files/tleap.in.amber14, if using Amber14.
+They should also be indicated in ./APR/setup/input_files/tleap.in.Amber16 if using Amber16, and ./APR/setup/input_files/tleap.in.Amber14, if using Amber14.
 The Amber topology (.prmtop) and coordinate (.inpcrd) files will be generated in the workflow.

 ## Atom and residue selections ##